UNITED STATES

 $ | $ |

-Other property and equipment are depreciated over their estimated useful life on a straight-line basis.
-Land is not depreciated.
-Transportation equipment is generally depreciated over five years, buildings are generally depreciated over forty years, field equipment is generally depreciated over seven years and furniture and fixtures is generally depreciated over five years.
+years, buildings are generally depreciated over years, field equipment is generally depreciated over years and furniture and fixtures is generally depreciated over years.
 Leasehold improvements are amortized over the lesser of their estimated useful lives or the underlying terms of the associated leases.

 The Company reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If such assets are considered to be impaired, the impairment to be recorded is measured by the amount by which the carrying amount of the asset exceeds its estimated fair value.
 The estimated fair value is determined using either a discounted future cash flow model or another appropriate fair value method.

 Revenue recognition.
-The Company follows FASB ASC 606, “Revenue from Contracts with Customers,” (“ASC 606”) whereby the Company recognizes revenues from the sales of crude oil, NGL and natural gas to its purchasers and presents them disaggregated on the Company’s consolidated statements of operations.
+The Company follows FASB ASC 606, “Revenue from Contracts with Customers,” (“ASC 606”) whereby the Company recognizes revenues from the sales of crude oil, NGL and natural gas to its purchasers and presents them disaggregated on the Company’s condensed consolidated statements of operations.

 The Company enters into contracts with purchasers to sell its crude oil, NGL and natural gas production.
 Revenue on these contracts is recognized in accordance with the five-step revenue recognition model prescribed in ASC 606.
 Specifically, revenue is recognized when the Company’s performance obligations under these contracts are satisfied, which generally occurs with the transfer of control of the crude oil and natural gas to the purchaser.
 Control is generally considered transferred when the following criteria are met: (i) transfer of physical custody, (ii) transfer of title, (iii) transfer of risk of loss and (iv) relinquishment of any repurchase rights or other similar rights.
 Given the nature of the products sold, revenue is recognized at a point in time based on the amount of consideration the Company expects to receive in accordance with the price specified in the contract.
-Consideration under the crude oil and natural gas marketing contracts is typically received from the purchaser one to two months after the date of sale.
-As of September 30, 2023 and December 31, 2022, the Company had receivables related to contracts with purchasers of approximately $
+Consideration under the crude oil and natural gas marketing contracts is typically received from the purchaser

 Crude Oil Contracts.
 The Company’s crude oil marketing contracts transfer physical custody and title at or near the wellhead, which is generally when control of the crude oil has been transferred to the purchaser.
 The crude oil produced is sold under contracts using market-based pricing which is then adjusted for the differentials based upon delivery location and crude oil quality.
-Since the differentials are incurred after the transfer of control of the crude oil, the differentials are included in crude oil sales on the consolidated statements of operations as they represent part of the transaction price of the contract.
+Since the differentials are incurred after the transfer of control of the crude oil, the differentials are included in crude oil sales on the condensed consolidated statements of operations as they represent part of the transaction price of the contract.

 Natural Gas Contracts.
 The majority of the Company’s natural gas is sold at the lease location, which is generally when control of the natural gas has been transferred to the purchaser.
 The natural gas is sold under (i) percentage of proceeds processing contracts or (ii) a hybrid of percentage of proceeds and fee-based contracts.
 Under the majority of the Company’s contracts, the purchaser gathers the natural gas in the field where it is produced and transports it to natural gas processing plants where NGL products are extracted.
 The NGL products and remaining residue natural gas are then sold by the purchaser.
 Under percentage of proceeds and hybrid percentage of proceeds and fee-based contracts, the Company receives a percentage of the value for the extracted liquids and the residue natural gas.
 Since control of the natural gas transfers upstream of the transportation and processing activities, revenue is recognized as the net amount received from the purchaser.